There comes a time in the lives of about 1 in 3 Americans when they are faced with an extremely scary health issue.

 The Symptoms of High Blood Pressure

 The experts call high blood pressure the “silent killer” because (they say) most of the time there are no symptoms unless the pressure spikes extremely high.
-But some things you feel could easily be overlooked or misconstrued and could actually be symptoms if you know what to look for.
-It’s possible they are just not recognized as symptoms.
+But sometimes the things you feel could easily be overlooked or misconstrued and could actually be symptoms if you know what to look for.
+It’s possible that symptoms are just not recognized as symptoms.
 For example: The combination of a feeling of anxiety that is paired with a dull headache.
 Have you ever felt this way?
 Did you associate the feeling with your blood pressure?
-Maybe not, but maybe next time you will and check it when that feeling occurs.
+Possibly not, but maybe next time you will and check it when that feeling occurs.

 Your blood pressure can affect your vision.
 Have you noticed times when your vision gets blurry?
 Have you seen an aura, even temporarily?
 Have you ever experienced light sensitivity?
 Have you noticed red spots in the whites of your eyes?
 These could be broken capillaries due to elevated pressure.
 If any of these feelings paired with the above-mentioned conditions have ever applied to you, they could be important clues you are overlooking.

 Have you ever felt your heart “flutter”?
 If you have an irregular heartbeat and high blood pressure, you may be at risk for heart disease or a heart attack.
 In fact, there is a particular type of heart disease that has been associated with irregular heartbeat paired with high blood pressure.
 It is called “hypertensive heart disease”.
 Your heart is continually under the strain of the extra work it is doing and could become enlarged over time as a result.